 Aviation and Aerospace is a full-time program, beginning in Grade 9, for students interested in flight for Unmanned Aircraft Systems.
 Invitation is by application only in the fall of Grade 8 for this four year program.
 The pilot pathway introduces students to safety, aerodynamics, aircraft systems, instrumentation, flight physiology and flight planning.
 Students can work toward obtaining a private pilot's license.
 The upper-level courses in the pathway will prepare students for postsecondary education, Federal Aviation Administration Part 107 certification exams, and careers in the aviation and aerospace industry.
-This program is quided by the Aircraft Owners and Pilots Association (AOPA).
+This program is guided by the Aircraft Owners and Pilots Association (AOPA).

-REQUIRED COURSEWORK (IN SEQUENCE) COURSE INFO 1 TRN2027 Principles of Aviation and Aerospace 0.5 2 TRN2026 Exploring Aviation and Aerospace 0.5 3 TRN2018 Introduction to Flight 0.5 (AL) 4 TRN2019 Aircraft Systems 0.5 (AL) 5 TRN2022 Unmanned Aircraft Fundamentals I 0.5 (AL) 6 TRN2023 Unmanned Aircraft Fundamentals II 0.5 (AL) 7 TRN2024A UAS Flight 0.5 (AL) 8 TRN2024B UAS Flight Capstone 0.5 (AL)
+REQUIRED COURSEWORK (IN SEQUENCE) COURSE CREDIT BY SEMESTER COURSE INFO 1 TRN2027 Principles of Aviation and Aerospace 0.5 2 TRN2026 Exploring Aviation and Aerospace 0.5 3 TRN2018 Introduction to Flight 0.5 (AL) 4 TRN2019 Aircraft Systems 0.5 (AL) 5 TRN2022 Unmanned Aircraft Fundamentals I 0.5 (AL) 6 TRN2023 Unmanned Aircraft Fundamentals II 0.5 (AL) 7 TRN2024A UAS Flight 0.5 (AL) 8 TRN2024B UAS Flight Capstone 0.5 (AL) AVAILABLE CERTIFICATIONS/POSTSECONDARY CREDENTIALS • Contifications

-- Certifications:

-- " FAA Part 107 UAS commercial license
+" FAA Part 107 Remote Pilot Certificate

-- Postsecondary Credentials:
+• Postsecondary Credentials:

-- " UMES Up to 9 credits
+" UMES - Up to 9 credits